Chia-Network/chia-operator/docs/chiaseeder.md

     # Seeder config settings
     minimumHeight: 240000 # Only consider nodes synced at least to this height
     bootstrapPeer: "mainnet-node.chia.svc.cluster.local" # Peers used for the initial crawler run to find peers
+    ttl: 900 # field on DNS records that controls the length of time that a record is considered valid
 ```

 ## CHIA_ROOT storage